Growing Perennials from Seed

-1. Beginners should start with those perennials that are easiest to grow from seed.
-Try black-eyed Susan (Rudbeckia), catmint (Nepeta), perennial geranium, centranthus, aster, purple coneflower (Echinacea), armeria, snow-in-summer (Cerastium), or yarrow (Achillea).
+1. Beginners should start with those perennial seeds that are easiest to start at home: black-eyed Susan (Rudbeckia), catmint (Nepeta), perennial geranium, centranthus, aster, purple coneflower (Echinacea), armeria, snow-in-summer (Cerastium), or yarrow (Achillea).

-Nearly any shallow container with drainage holes can be used in starting seeds (Check the seed packet to find out what time of year to start the seeds.)
-Here, a cardboard egg carton with holes punched in the bottom fits the bill nicely.
-Use a potting mix formulated especially for starting seeds.
-Sprinkle three or four seeds in each section.
+Nearly any shallow container with drainage holes can be used in starting perennial seeds (Check the seed packet to find out what time of year to start the seeds.)
+Here, a cardboard egg carton with holes punched in the bottom works nicely.
+Use a potting mix formulated especially for starting perennial seeds.
+Sprinkle three or four perennial seeds in each section.

-2. If the seed packet instructs you to cover the seeds with soil, sprinkle on 1/8 inch of vermiculite or milled spahgnum moss.
-Then label.
+2. If the perennial seed packet instructs you to cover the seeds with soil, sprinkle on 1/8 inch of vermiculite or milled spahgnum moss.
+Then label each perennial seed starting container.
 (We cut a white plastic bleach bottle into strips and wrote on it with a permanent waterproof marker.)

 3. Seedlings for most easy-to-grow perennials germinate within three weeks or so.
-As soon as the seedlings germinate, remove the plastic wrap.
+As soon as the perennial seedlings germinate, remove the plastic wrap.
 Place in the sunniest spot available or under a grow light.
-When the plants have several leaves, transplant one each into a larger pot -- we used plastic cell packs -- filled with regular potting soil.
+When the perennial seeds have grown into plants with several leaves, transplant one each into a larger pot -- we used plastic cell packs -- filled with regular potting soil.
 Water well, and return to the brightest spot possible.
 Keep evenly moist but not soggy.